MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

       - name: Install 🔧
         run: npm install

+      - name: Run linter 🧐
+        run: npm run lint

       - name: Build 🏗️
         run: npm run build

+      - name: Run unit tests ☑
+        run: npm test
 ```

-If you have any linting or unit tests, add them too.

-## NPM vs Yarn
+## Actions used

+This workflow uses `actions/checkout`, a standard action.

+Note that **no** specific Node or Yarn action was used here - the default environment will have those setup for you already.

-We used `npm` here but this can work with `yarn` too.
+We used `npm` here but commands using `yarn` will be fine too.